nspcast/htotw/content/posts/2014-04-10-episode-49-the-scathing-atheist-with-noah-lugeons.md

 ---
-title: Episode 49 – The Scathing Atheist with Noah Lugeons
+title: AN 49 – The Scathing Atheist with Noah Lugeons
 author: Dustin
 type: post
 date: 2014-04-11T04:08:32+00:00